Ociidii-Works/theme-dark-eight/README.md

 Some aspects of it are a bit messy internally.
 But, it works perfectly as far as I can tell.

-Just add the following to User preferences:
+At some point in time I may clean up the theme internals.. or feel free to contribute.

+# Installation

+Launch Sublime Text then choose the menu bar options PREFERENCES then BROWSE PACKAGES.

+Clone this repo into Packages/Theme - Dark Eight

+Then, just add this line to your user settings file PREFERENCES -> SETTINGS - USER:

     "theme": "Eight.sublime-theme",

-At some point in time I may clean up the theme internals.. or feel free to contribute.

 ## License